jaredbest/machine-learning-with-python/README.md

-# Machine Learning with Python
+Machine Learning with Python course by IBM on Coursera <br>

-This repository is for the course Machine Learning with Python, which is a part of IBM Data Science Professional Certificate specialization on Coursera.
+Part of IBM Data Science Professional Certificate specialization